 "If Lindbergh will fly the ocean, we ought to muster up enough courage to fly over one state, even if it's only Rhode Island."

 Even after being in several plane crashes (he broke several ribs in the third one), Will insisted that airplane travel was safer than travel by automobile.
 He was one of its greatest promoters and traveled around the world three times.
 "Often he flew in mail planes, paying by the pound and cramming himself uncomfortably into the cockpit with the mail sacks.
 Rogers would become the first passenger to make a round-trip transcontinental flight in a mail plane."
 (National Aviation Hall of Fame)

 It's difficult to compare Will Rogers to anyone we know today.
 His deep sympathy for humanity and his gentle humor in pointing out man's follies cause many to compare him to Abraham Lincoln.
 And Will did not merely stand aside and observe his fellow man - he lived his life to the fullest.
 He was a decent and honorable man.
 He was a proud and respectful husband, to the degree that some thought he was unusual!
-He was adventurous and eager to look ahead to the new world of air travel and he actively took part in it and promoted it.
+He was adventurous and eager to look ahead to the new world of air travel, and he actively took part in it and promoted it.
 He cared about his country and did his best to point it in the direction of honor and good sense.
-(Some believe he did this by assuming his Cherokee heritage of The Trickster in order to change hearts and minds!)
-He was a passionate humanitarian, who dedicated himself to helping others at home and around the world in their times of need.
+He was a passionate humanitarian who dedicated himself to helping others at home and around the world in their times of need.
 What more could be required of a hero?
 Will Rogers was an early citizen of the world, but he never lost the simplicity of his roots in the red Oklahoma soil of his home.

 Page created on 7/31/2014 8:28:17 PM